rktrlng/submit/README.md

 submit
 ======

 An example submit repository.
-Add projects you want to submit to the .csv file.
+Add projects you want to submit to the 'projects.csv' file.

 update.sh
 ---------